Chart Color Schemes

 Parramatta - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is slightly lower than the average SA2 area at approximately 52% of the total population (~5,871 people), compared to 59.9% across Greater Sydney.
-Mental health issues and diabetes are the most common medical conditions in the area, impacting 4.1 and 3.7% of residents respectively.
-85.8% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The most common medical conditions in the area are mental health issues and diabetes, impacting 4.1% and 3.7% of residents, respectively, while 85.8% declared themselves as completely clear of medical ailments compared to 74.6% across Greater Sydney.
 The area has 8.1% of residents aged 65 and over (914 people), which is lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.
+Health outcomes among seniors are particularly strong, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health